A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: The proposed method

 \subsection{Multi-Stage Denoising with Content Editing}

-Inspired the seminal work, namely Blended Latent Diffusion (BLD) \cite{avrahami2022blended}, we propose to perform feature editing in the inference phase.
-However, due to the task difference, we extensively modify the editing scheme of BLD for defect generation.
-First of all, given a defect-free image $\bb{x}_{OK}$ and a trimap $\Gamma$ defined before, the corresponding defect mask $\bb{M}^{\ast}_{NG}$ is firstly calculated as introduced in Sec.~\ref{subsec:ldm}.
-Then the multi-stage denoising algorithm with content editing is performed and the workflow of this algorithm is illustrated in Alg.~\ref{alg:editing} where $\odot$ indicates element-wise multiplication and $\neg$ stands for the element-wise ``Not'' operation on the binary map.
+In this paper, we propose to perform feature editing in the inference phase by tailoring the editing scheme of Blended Latent Diffusion (BLD) \cite{avrahami2022blended} for defect generation.

+First of all, given a defect-free image $\bb{x}_{OK}$ and a trimap $\Gamma$, the corresponding defect mask $\bb{M}^{\ast}_{NG}$ is calculated as introduced in Sec.~\ref{subsubsec:trimap}.
+Then the multi-stage denoising algorithm with content editing is performed and the workflow of this algorithm is illustrated in Alg.~\ref{alg:editing} where $\odot$ indicates element-wise multiplication and $\neg$ stands for the element-wise operation of logical ``NOT'' on the binary map.

-As shown in Fig. \ref{fig:struct}, the pipeline consistes of three stages in the denoising phase.
-The first stage is the conventional denosing process without content editing and takes $T_1$ steps.
-The second stage takes $T_2$ steps and the input feature $\bb{z}_t$ is merged with the feature of $\bb{x}_{OK}$, under the guidance of the dilated defect mask $\bb{M}^{\ast}_{NG}$.
+As shown in Fig.~\ref{fig:infer}, the pipeline consists of three stages in the denoising phase.
+The first stage takes $T_1$ steps to conduct the conventional denosing\cite{ho2020denoising,song2020denoising,LDM} without content editing.
+The second stage spends $T_2$ steps and the input feature $\bb{z}_t$ is merged with the feature of $\bb{x}_{OK}$, under the guidance of the dilated defect mask $\bb{M}^{\ast}_{NG}$.
 In the third stage, a novel content blending method proposed in this paper is conducted.
-In specific, the blending operation is performed in the pixel space rather than the latent space and the frozen encoder $\Omega(\cdot)$ and decoder $\Phi(\cdot)$ are used to switch the information between the two spaces.
+In specific, the blending operation is performed in the pixel space and the blended image is then remapped back to the latent space for denoising.
+The image encoder $\Omega(\cdot)$ and decoder $\Phi(\cdot)$ are used cooperatively to switch the information between the two spaces.